isabella232/fellowship-program-website-1/_projects/bus_routing.md

   - "vehicle routing problem"
   - "OpenTripPlanner"
   - "Google Optimization Tools"
+  - "Discrete optimization"

-difficulty: "easy" # easy, medium, hard – pick one
+difficulty: "very challenging" # easy, medium, hard – pick one

 mentors: # github username without the @ – example: designmatty
+  - "jamesmclain"
   - "simonkassel"
-  - "jamesmclain"

 # This file uses Kramdown.
 See https://kramdown.gettalong.org/syntax.html for syntax
 ---

-Azavea recently worked with the School District of Philadelphia on a project to investigate the benefits of using an algorithm to create an optimal bus routing plan the school system.
-If implemented correctly, this type of optimization could lead to dramatic financial and time savings for the district and local students, respectively.
+Azavea recently worked with the School District of Philadelphia on a project to investigate the benefits of using an algorithm to create an optimized bus routing plan the school system.
+If implemented well, this type of optimization could lead to dramatic financial and time savings for the district and local students, respectively.
 Azavea conducted an analysis using [OptaPlanner](https://www.optaplanner.org/) as a general constraint solver and [OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner) for vehicle routing.
 This [effort has been open-sourced](https://github.com/azavea/bus-plan) in the interest of creating a reproducible bus routing tool for school districts across the country.

 The objectives of this project are three-fold:
 1. Augment solver functionality